eqperes/forest-examples/expressjs/smart-action/simple/README.md

 Most of the code is simply based on the [Sequelize express-example repository](https://github.com/sequelize/express-example).

-#### File: `models/index.js`
+#### File: `forest/customers.js`

-The variable `dbs` is an array of object that describes all your databases connections.
+This file contains the Smart Action declaration `Block account`.

-#### File: `app.js`
+#### File: `routes/customers.js`

-In the `forest-express-sequelize` middleware configuration, we pass all your database connections to the option `connections`.

-### Directory: `models/`

-Each database must have its own directory in the `models/` folder.
-Then all your database models have to be put in the right one.
+This file contains the implementation of the route that handled the `POST /forest/actions/block-account` API call when you click on the `Block account` Smart Action in the Forest UI.

 ## Need help?

 Simply post an issue in this repository.